Photograph by Rus Bowden

 He was working on a series depicting creation myths, the Aztec jaguar and the coiled snake, the Hindu lotus blossom, and the Huron falling women, his most recent venture.

 Last week his father showed up looking for Tony, never looking for Peter.
-His father glanced at the brightly colored paintings arranged on the basement wall the way that you might regard bird droppings on a car windshield.
+His father glanced at the brightly colored paintings arranged on the basement wall the way you might regard bird droppings on a car windshield.
 Peter could smell the beer from five feet away.

 "What a load of shit," his father muttered.
 "Why do you do this with your spare time when you could be making money?"